gilhrpenner/BIA-Release/docs/en-us/bia.md

 ## Scavenging

 Add the villages allowed to be sent on scavenging parties on `Scavenging` [group](#organizational-groups) and then define which units you are allowed to be used.\
 Then sit back, and let BIA do the rest, with our algorithm we will evenly distribute the units between all levels of scavenging such that the units return home together.
-Besides that, with out advanced settings you can choose how many units of each type will be left behind, this way you can reserve them fore more urgent cases, which as a quick snipe.
+Besides that, with our advanced settings you can choose how many units of each type will be left behind, this way you can reserve them fore more urgent cases, which as a quick snipe.

 Our algorithms will handle everything else, BIA will watch when the next party needs to be sent out and will do that as effective as possible.